dys2p/websites/dys2p.com/2023-04-08-foreign-currency-cash/en.md

 * SimpleLogin Premium voucher code: 1 year 26,00 €

 #### Tutanota
 With built-in encryption and open source code, <a rel="noreferrer" target="_blank"  href="https://tutanota.com/">Tutanota</a> claims to be the world''s most secure email provider.
 Each gift card is a web address.
-We are an official <a rel="noreferrer" target="_blank" href="https://tutanota.com/faq/#cryptocurrency">reseller of Tutanota</a>.
+We are an <a rel="noreferrer" target="_blank" href="https://tutanota.com/faq/#cryptocurrency">official reseller of Tutanota</a>.

 * Tutanota Gift Card 12 EUR (all countries) 13,00 €
 * Tutanota Gift Card 24 EUR (all countries) 26,00 €